 1 Furniture ShoppingHickorySee on map

 Catawba County, especially the town of Hickory, has been a world center of furniture design and production for decades.
 Savvy buyers will think they’ve found heaven when wandering Hickory Furniture Mart or any of the other numerous outlets that offer thousands of square feet of every type of furniture and accessory imaginable.

 2 Reed Gold Mine

 2 Reed Gold MineMidlandSee on map

 Reed Gold Mine is the site of the first documented gold find in the United States and contributed to North Carolina leading the nation in gold production until 1848.
 Portions of the underground tunnels have been restored for guided tours.
 A visitors center contains exhibits of gold and historical mining equipment, and tours of a restored ore-crushing stamp mill are offered.
-A picnic area is available, trails wind through the historic mining area and you can even try panning for your own gold (April 1 through Oct.
+A picnic area is available, trails wind through the historic mining area and you can even try panning for your own gold (select days, April 1 through Oct.
 31).

 3 Fort Dobbs State Historic Site